ntmitchell/ntmitchell.github.io/_posts/2017-01-03-indeed-jobs-postings.md

 # Part II: Report

-Since each company has different data science needs, we expected each job posting's requirements to vary by a large range.
-We therefore decided to focus our analysis on a few key pieces of information in each job posting, specifically:
+Since each company has different data science needs, I expected each job posting's requirements to vary by a large range.
+I therefore decided to focus our analysis on a few key pieces of information in each job posting, specifically:

 * If the job required a PhD or a bachelor's degree
 * If the job asked for experience with Python